 If a due date is outside the defined grading calendar, a message appears.
 Adjust the date or edit the grading calendar.

 If you'd like to allow your students to submit the assignment past the due date, select Allow Late Submissions and choose the date and time you'd like to allow late submissions until.
-If you'd like students that enroll late to automatically receive this assignment as well, leave Include Late Enrolled Students selected.
-To assign this task to all students, select Assign To All Students.
+The Allow Late Submission date must be after the due date.

-Click when you are finished.
+Select when you are finished.

 A confirmation message appears.
-Click Ok.
+Select Ok.